Lux005/CPP_Kinect2_API_opencv249/README.md

 Kinect2.0 operation lib.

 MS sample code.

-Modified to be compatible with OpenCV2.49
+Modified to be used with OpenCV2.49